manishemi/manishemi.github.io/_posts/2021-05-02-Transformer.md

 |![_config.yml]({{ site.baseurl }}/images/Transformers/Attention_Formula.PNG)|

+Why √dk?

+Provided by article:

+We suspect that for large values of dk, the dot products grow large in magnitude, pushing the softmax function into regions where it has extremely small gradients .
+To counteract this effect, we scale the dot products by (1 / √dk)

+Assume that the components of q and k are independent random variables with mean 0 and variance 1.
+Then their dot product has mean 0 and variance dk

 Multi Head Attention:

 Multi head attention allows the model to jointly attend to information from diffrent representation